VictorEijkhout/make-support-files/README.md

 and use the command `make varsmodule` to create the modulefile.

+If your configuration is too strange, you may want to specify the `INSTALLDIR` variable for the modulefile generation.

 ## CMake discoverability

 If your package generates a `.pc` file, specify its location relative to the install directory by a line such as